 The Net Qualifying Capacity of a Reliability Demand Response Resource, for each month, will be based on the resource’s average monthly historic demand reduction performance during that same month during the Availability Assessment Hours, as described in Section 40.9.3, using a three-year rolling average.
 For a Reliability Demand Response Resource with fewer than three years of performance history, for all months for which there is no historic data, the CAISO will use a monthly megawatt value as certified and reported to the CAISO by the Demand Response Provider; otherwise, where available, the CAISO will use the average of historic demand reduction performance data available, by month, for a Reliability Demand Response Resource.

+40.8.1.15 Distributed Generation Facilities

+(a) Distributed Generation Facilities that meet the applicable requirements in Section 4.6 qualify as Resource Adequacy Capacity.

+(b) The CAISO will determine the Net Qualifying Capacity of each Distributed Generation Facility for each Resource Adequacy Compliance Year consistent with similar resource classifications connected to the transmission system, as provided in Section 40.4.6.1.

+(c) The Scheduling Coordinator for individual Distributed Generation Facilities, with the same resource type and PMax values less than 0.5 MW, that seek to operate as a combined Distributed Generation Facility, must submit a request to CAISO that the initial Net Qualifying Capacity be determined and approved as a combined Distributed Generation Facility.

+40.8.1.16 Non-Generator Resources

+(a) Non-Generator Resources must be either Participating Generators or System Units to qualify as Resource Adequacy Capacity.

+(b) The CAISO will determine the Net Qualifying Capacity of each Non-Generator Resource based on the CAISO testing of the resource’s sustained output over a four-hour period; however, the Net Qualifying Capacity shall not exceed the resource’s maximum instantaneous discharge capability.

 * * *

 40.9.
-Standard Capacity Product
+[ALL PROVISIONS DELETED] RA Availability Incentive Mechanism